UPTET cancelled after paper leak, 26 arrested, Yogi says will invoke NSA against culprits | Education

 Four persons were arrested from Lucknow district, and one each from Kaushambi, Ayodhya, and Ambedkarnagar district.

-Three persons were arrested from the Shamli district.
-These three had procured 10 copies of the question paper for Rs 5 lakh and had taken Rs 50,000 from 50-60 candidates each to give them access to the papers for reading and memorizing.
+Three persons were arrested from Shamli district.
+These three had procured 10 copies of the question paper for Rs 5 lakh, and had taken Rs 50,000 from 50-60 candidates each to give them access to the papers for reading and memorising.

-Search is on for the rest of the members of the gang, the government said.
-UP Chief Minister Yogi Adityanath said the culprits will be booked under the National Security Act and Gangster Act.
-He also ordered reconvening of the exam within a month. ''A question paper was leaked.
+Search is on for the rest of the members of the gang, the government said. ''A question paper was leaked.
 I issued an order to cancel the examination and arrest the entire racket.
-Instructions were also given to conduct the exam within a month, and that no candidate should be charged an additional fee,'' he said addressing a function in Deoria district on Sunday.
-He said orders were given to transport the students back to their home towns in UPSRTC buses free of cost based on their admit cards.
+Instructions were also given to conduct the exam within a month, and that no candidate should be charged additional fee,'' Adityanath said addressing a function in Deoria district on Sunday.
+He said orders were given to transport the students back to their home towns in UPSRTC buses free of cost on the basis of their admit cards.

 ''Those who have committed this act should listen that cases will be registered against them under the Gangster Act and the National Security Act,'' he said.